The following summarizes the US Holocaust Memorial Museum lapse plan as required by the Office of Management and Budget (OMB) Circular A-11.

 Contractors

-Subject to the listed exceptions, contractors paid with federal funds will not be allowed to work.
-The only exceptions include federal contractors whose responsibilities include the safety of human life and the protection of property and contractors funded with prior year federal appropriations.
-Those contractors have been identified by the appropriate units (Operations and Protection Services).
+Subject to the listed exceptions, contactors paid with federal funds will not be allowed to work.
+The only exceptions include federal contractors whose responsibilities include the safety of human life and the protection of property.
+Those contractors have been identified by the appropriate units (Operations, Protection Services, IT, and Financial Management).
 Contracts paid with non-appropriated funds can continue.

-Museum volunteers (and non-paid interns) assignments will be determined on a case by case basis depending on the unit’s needs.
+Museum volunteer assignments will be determined on a case by case basis depending on the unit’s needs and the availability of non-appropriated staff to support them.

 Fellows / Researchers / Visiting Scholars